-A contemporary YA novel (with touches of magical realism) about identity and faith.
+A contemporary upper middle-grade novel (with touches of magical realism) about identity and faith.

-Thoughtful, hard-working, and imaginative, fourteen-year-old Gabby Moskowitz is a Latina girl who was adopted into a white Jewish family and converted to Judaism as a baby.
-Her intensely shy brother Simon, just three months younger, is the biological son of their parents.
-While Gabby feels deeply connected to Judaism, Simon would rather be studying rare wildlife in the neighborhood woods than praying in a synagogue.
+As a baby, Gabby Moskowitz was adopted by a Jewish family and converted to Judaism.
+Fourteen years later, she feels deeply connected to her faith but still struggles to fit into her community.
+Her shy brother Simon, on the other hand—just three months younger and the biological son of their parents—would rather be studying rare wildlife in the neighborhood woods than praying in a synagogue.

-When Gabby’s estranged former best friend Danielle suddenly loses her mother, a major synagogue volunteer and role model for Gabby, Gabby and Simon find themselves thrown back into Danielle’s life.
-But as the seven-day mourning period called shiva progresses and Gabby tries to mend their broken friendship, Danielle’s grief ends up catalyzing Simon’s secret move toward atheism, and suddenly, against her will, Gabby feels her own links to faith, family, and community beginning to fray.
+When Gabby’s estranged friend Danielle suddenly loses her mother, Gabby and Simon find themselves thrown back into Danielle’s life.
+But as the seven-day mourning period called shiva progresses and Gabby tries to mend their broken friendship, Danielle’s grief catalyzes Simon’s own rejection of Judaism, and suddenly, Gabby feels her own links to faith, family, friends, and community all beginning to fray.

 But Elijah has an unspoken agenda of his own.
 And the more time Gabby spends with him, the more she realizes she may be placing herself, Simon, Danielle, and her entire neighborhood into grave danger.

-Echo of Light is a story of faith and science, coyotes and fireflies, race and heritage and many types of loss.
+Echo of Light is a lyrical story of faith and science, identity and heritage, and many types of loss.
 It’s about discovering how you fit into the world.

 Read Chapters 1 and 2 below.

 Chapter 1: Baskets and Boats

 That’s what Gail Alter told me one Shabbat morning when I was nine, five years before she died.
 Don’t picture palm trees and glittering sand.
 Don’t picture any purple postcard sunset.
 That’s not what she meant.